soluk/Getting-and-Cleaning-Data/CodeBook.md

 # Code Book
-This code book documents the methods and variables used in the script `run_analysis.R`
+This code book documents the methods and variables used in the script `run_analysis.R`, and any updates to codebook to the original data.

 The link to the original dataset that is used can be found here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip